Patater/modern-cmake/chapters/intro/newcmake.md

 * «command:get_filename_component» gained `LAST_EXT` and `NAME_WLE` to access just the *last* extension on a file, which would get `.zip` on a file such as `version.1.2.zip` (very handy!)
 * You can see if a variable is defined in the CACHE with `DEFINED CACHE{VAR}` in an «command:if» statement.
 * `BUILD_RPATH_USE_ORIGIN` and CMake version were added to improve handling of RPath in the build directory.
+* The CMake server mode is now being replaced with a file API, starting in this release.
+Will affect IDEs in the long run.

+## [CMake 3.15][] : CLI upgrade

+This release has many smaller polishing changes, include several of improvements to the CMake command line, such as control over the default generator through environment variables (so now it's easy to change the default generator to Ninja).
+Multiple targets and `--install` are supported in `--build` mode.
+CMake finally supports multiple levels of logging.
+Generator expressions gained a few handy tools.
+The still very new FindPython module continues to improve, and FindBoost is now more inline with Boost 1.70's new CONFIG module. `export(PACKAGE)` has drastically changed; it now no longer touches `$HOME/.cmake` by default (if CMake Minimum version is 3.15 or higher), and requires an extra step if a user wants to use it.
+This is generally less surprising.

+* «envvar:CMAKE_GENERATOR» environment variable added to control default generator
+* Multiple target support in build mode, `cmake . --build --target a b`
+* Install support, `cmake . --install`
+* Support for `--loglevel` and `NOTICE`, `VERBOSE`, `DEBUG`, and `TRACE` for `message`
+* The «command:list» command gained `PREPEND`, `POP_FRONT`, and `POP_BACK`
+* «command:execute_process» gained `COMMAND_ECHO` option («variable:CMAKE_EXECUTE_PROCESS_COMMAND_ECHO») allows you to automatically echo commands before running them
+* Several Ninja improvements, include SWIFT language support
+* Compiler and list improvements to generator expressions

 [Releases]: https://cmake.org/cmake/help/latest/release/index.html
 [CMake 3.0]: https://cmake.org/cmake/help/latest/release/3.0.html